 The Doodle4Google contest is a competition that more than 20,000 schools participated in.
 In partnership with the National Design Museum, the Smithsonian and Cooper-Hewitt, Google is sponsoring this contest for a third year.
 Google and the sponsors award the Doodle4Google winner a $15,000 scholarship and a laptop computer.
 The winner’s school also gets $25,000 to create or improve a computer lab.
 Doodle4Google also awards laptops to finalists, top schools and more.
-These awards are a lot of guaranteed payday loans for cash-strapped schools.
+These awards are a lot of payday loans for cash-strapped schools.

 Doodle4Google – the theme

 The theme of Doodle4Google this year was “If I could Do Anything, I Would…” Winner McKenzie Melton doodled a Google logo that gave a nod to the disappearing rainforest habitat.
 Her statement about her choice of Doodle4Google topics was: